RobGuedes/ScientoPy/README.md

 Install prerequisites
 ----------------------

-**IMPORTANT NOTE:** ScientoPy works with Python version 3.7 and not with version 3.11
+**IMPORTANT NOTE:** This fork was made for ScientoPy to work with Python version 3.12.

 1. For run these commands to install Python3: